 Costs of root canal therapy vary depending on the number of the roots of a tooth, difficulty of the procedure, and the position of the tooth.
 Dental insurance providers typically cover a portion of the cost of root canal treatment, and the cost may vary from $300 to $1500.
 Speak to your dentist or contact your insurance provider to be certain cost of root canal treatment is covered.

-Call Paradise Dental Practice at 949-481-2121 to make an appointment with Dr. Mojgan Niktash and learn more about root canal therapy in San Juan Capistrano, California!
+Call Paradise Dental Practice at 949-481-2121 to make an appointment with Dr. Mojgan Niktash and Dr. Abrak Etemad and learn more about root canal therapy in San Juan Capistrano, California!